Speech-Rule-Engine/sre-resources/doc/mathmaps-redesign.md

 #### Default (ChromeVox) rule set

 - [ ] Rename short as brief
+    * Remap short to brief in the API
+    * Should we keep alternative?
 - [ ] Rewrite all alphabets
     - [ ] to use capital letters for caps
     - [ ] to make default same as clearspeak
     - [ ] remove latin character etc. naming?
 - [ ] Rewrite numbers to digits
+    * Digits larger than 9.
+Automatically generate? __No decided against__

 #### Other rule sets